zar-moethu/actuarial-reserving-insurance-Excel/README.md

 - The results show that while only $385,000 in claims have been reported for the 2024 accident year so far, the total expected cost, or Ultimate Loss, is projected to be $905,000.

-- The difference, $520,000, is the required IBNR (Incurred But Not Reported) reserve.
-This is the amount the insurer must hold to cover the future development of known claims and the emergence of claims that have already occurred but have not yet been reported.
+- The IBNR reserve of $520,000 is the amount the insurer must hold to account for claims that have already occurred but have not yet been reported.

 #### 💰 6.
 What This Means for the Business